PEO Saved My Company WC Premiums

 - Pays wages and employment taxes of the employee out of its accounts

 - Reports collects, and deposits employment taxes with state and federal authorities

 - Establishes and maintains a co-employment relationship with its employees which is intended to be long-term and not temporary

 - Assumes responsibility as an employer for specified purposes of the workers assigned to the client locations

 - Shares the responsibility of co-employees wages and safety with the client.

-A PEO provides integrated services which more cost effectively manage critical human resource responsibilities and employer risks for clients.
-PEOs deliver these services by establishing and maintaining an employer relationship with the workers assigned to its client and by contractually assuming substantial employer rights, responsibilities, and risk.
+A PEO provides integrated services that more cost-effectively manage critical human resource responsibilities and employer risks for clients.
+PEOs deliver these services by establishing and maintaining an employer relationship with the workers assigned to its client and by contractually assuming substantial employer rights, responsibilities, and risks.